 Expanding and Sustaining Safe Abortion Services in Ghana, Mozambique and South Africa through the Safe Abortion Action Fund

-With its third round of funds from the Safe Abortion Action Fund, Pathfinder builds on existing efforts to expand and create sustainable safe abortion services in Ghana, Mozambique, and South Africa.
-The overarching goal of this project is to reduce maternal morbidity and mortality due to unsafe abortion.
+With its third round of funds from the Safe Abortion Action Fund, Pathfinder built on existing efforts to expand and create sustainable safe abortion services in Ghana, Mozambique, and South Africa.
+The overarching goal of this project was to reduce maternal morbidity and mortality due to unsafe abortion.

-In Mozambique, Pathfinder works at both the policy and service delivery levels in order to expand access to comprehensive safe abortion care.
+In Mozambique, Pathfinder worked at both the policy and service delivery levels in order to expand access to comprehensive safe abortion care.
 At the policy level, Pathfinder supported the establishment of an advocacy coalition, the Coalition for the Defense of Sexual and Reproductive Rights.
 As a result of advocating with policymakers in Parliament and the Ministry of Health, the Coalition was invited to participate in the revision of the Mozambican penal code.
 The code was approved by the Governing Council in late 2011 and is expected to be passed by the Parliament this year.
 Other key Coalition activities included the organization of study tours of parliamentarians and Ministry of Health staff to Kenya and Ethiopia and establishment of “media champions” to ensure strong coverage of the issues being addressed by the Coalition.
 At the provincial level, Pathfinder collaborates with the provincial health directorates of Gaza and Inhambane, along with the Associacao Mocambicana de Obstetras e Ginecologistas, to increase the number of health facilities providing comprehensive abortion care.
-The project recently adapted a comprehensive safe abortion care training curriculum, which was then used in the training of 44 project-supported facility providers.
+The project adapted a comprehensive safe abortion care training curriculum, which was then used in the training of 44 project-supported facility providers.
 Pathfinder also reinforced these project facilities through provision of needed equipment and supplies and through support of the implementation of the CAC/PAC guidelines, norms, and procedures.
-Finally, the project is planning activities with community-based organizations that will help to strengthen the linkages between communities and facilities for comprehensive abortion care as well as to increase post-abortion contraception uptake.

-In South Africa, Pathfinder works with the Eastern Cape Department of Health to build its capacity to improve access to and quality of youth-friendly comprehensive abortion care.
-There are currently significant social and structural barriers to accessing safe abortion services in South Africa, including stigma associated with abortion, misunderstanding of the legal status of abortion, few service providers, and limited supplies.
+In South Africa, Pathfinder worked with the Eastern Cape Department of Health to build its capacity to improve access to and quality of youth-friendly comprehensive abortion care.
+There are significant social and structural barriers to accessing safe abortion services in South Africa, including stigma associated with abortion, misunderstanding of the legal status of abortion, few service providers, and limited supplies.
 Pathfinder is one of the few organizations providing youth-friendly CAC services in South Africa, and its comprehensive approach addresses the factors that prevent young people from seeking services and improves the quality of those services.
-The project’s successful integration of family planning is witnessed by the close to 100 percent acceptance of an FP method by clients who come for services.
-Apart from this, other services are also made available to clients such as HIV counseling and testing, sexually transmitted infection screening, and gender-based violence screening with appropriate referrals.
-The successful collaboration with the Eastern Cape Department of Health has led to the adoption of Pathfinder’s facility baseline assessment tool and expanded services to four sites: Empilweni, Nontyatyambo, Idutywa, and Elliotdale.
-Plans for this year include expanding the services to two additional sites and training more service providers to offer youth-friendly CAC services.
+The project’s successful integration of family planning was witnessed by the close to 100 percent acceptance of an FP method by clients who come for services.
+Apart from this, other services were also made available to clients such as HIV counseling and testing, sexually transmitted infection screening, and gender-based violence screening with appropriate referrals.
+The successful collaboration with the Eastern Cape Department of Health led to the adoption of Pathfinder’s facility baseline assessment tool and expanded services to four sites: Empilweni, Nontyatyambo, Idutywa, and Elliotdale.

 In 2012, Pathfinder went where the need was greatest—the places where women, men, and young people must fight every day to defend their sexual and reproductive health and rights.
 This annual report explores our successes during fiscal year 2012.